vemel/handsdown/docsmd/handsdown/ast_parser/analyzers/module_analyzer.md

 Parse info about module attribute statements.

 Adds new `ast.Assign` entry to `attribute_nodes`.
-Skips assignments to anything pther that a new variable.
+Skips assignments to anything other than a new variable.
 Skips multiple assignments.
 Skips assignments with names starting with `_`.
 Parses `__all__` and add all values to `all_names`